-Sample email sales pitch to brands
+Send your pitch directly to brands

 Email subject: My readers would love your product/service.
 Let’s make it happen!

-Introduction: Who you are, what you do and why it matters to them.
+Introduction: Who you are, what you do, and why it matters to them.
 Make it easy for them by sharing why their product/service will help your readers.

 Keep the introduction short and get to the point.
 I’m sure they get emails like this every day and will appreciate your directness.